 The MSU grading scale is 4.0, 3.5, 3.0, 2.5, 2.0, 1.5, 1.0 and 0.0.
 Expectations for excellence in academics are high for our students.
-Credit is awarded at a minimum of 2.0 for graduate students, so it will impact the cumulative GPA but will not count towards the 30-credit requirement to graduate.
-When a student receives a grade below 3.0 in more than two 400-level or higher courses taken for graduate credit at Michigan State University, or does not have a 3.00 average when 15 credits have been earned, the student is automatically withdrawn from the program.
+Credit is awarded at a minimum of 2.0 for graduate students.
+College of Arts and Sciences Acceptable Academic Standing policy.

+When a graduate student receives a grade, which falls below the acceptable standard (3.0), they are issued a warning letter from the College of Arts and Sciences' Dean's Office.
+Upon receipt of this letter the student should consult with their Academic Advisor with respect to the progress the student is making.
+When a student receives more than two grades below 3.0 in more than two 400-level or higher courses taken for graduate credit at Michigan State University, or does not have a 3.00 average when 15 credits have been earned, the student is automatically withdrawn from the program.

-A graduate student who has been withdrawn under this regulation is required to wait a minimum of one calendar year from date of the withdrawal before being eligible to apply for readmission to a graduate program in the College of Communication Arts and Sciences.
-The student may be readmitted contingent upon repeating one of the three courses in which a grade below a 3.0 was earned and earning a 3.0 or better grade in the course.
+A graduate student who has been withdrawn under this regulation is required to wait a minimum of one calendar year from the date of the withdrawal before being eligible to apply for readmission to a graduate program in the College of Communication Arts and Sciences.
+The student may be readmitted, contingent upon repeating one of the three courses in which a grade below a 3.0 was earned, and earning a 3.0 or better grade in the course.
 The course to be repeated may be specified by the department.
-Following readmission, any additional grade below 3.0 in any course numbered 400 or higher may result in permanent dismissal.
+Following readmission, any additional grade below 3.0 in any course numbered 400 or higher will result in permanent dismissal.
+Courses below the 400 level may also be included under this regulation at the discretion of the individual academic unit.
+While permission may be granted by the student's academic unit chairperson and the associate dean of the College to repeat a course in which a grade of less than 3.0 has been earned, subsequently earning a grade of 3.0 or higher does not eliminate the first earned grade in the course as one of the two allowed under this regulation.